damieng/L2ST4/Templates/ReadMe.txt

 Change Log
 ----------
-0.83			Corrected return types for IsComposable functions to be IQueryable or nullable scalars
+0.84			Blocks are now defined with StartHeaderBlock, StartFooterBlock and StartNamedBlock and ended with just EndBlock
-			IsComposable functions that are IQueryable now correctly call CreateMethodCallQuery Functions and Stored Procs with no return type now correctly type to System.Object
+			The file splitting class now enforces that blocks do not overlap by throwing if they do instead of mangling output 0.83			Corrected return types for IsComposable functions to be IQueryable or nullable scalars IsComposable functions that are IQueryable now correctly call CreateMethodCallQuery Functions and Stored Procs with no return type now correctly type to System.Object